 Ingredients

-- 1/2 medium or 1 small yellow onion
+- 1/2 medium yellow onion - or one small onion

-- 1 tablespoon canola oil or vegetable oil
+- 1 tablespoon cooking oil - any neutral tasting oil

 - 6 large eggs